Saturday, November 30, 2024

 CNS.

-Middle cerebral artery stroke.
 This develops as a result of endovasculitis of the middle cerebral artery.
-Complete paralysis of one side corresponds with the same sided loss of sensations and same sided visual field loss.
-In the left middle cerebral artery lesion the speech is lost.
+Complete paralysis of one side with the loss of sensations and the same-sided visual field loss are present.

 Gamma.
-It is a solitary, painless granulomatous mass or nodule on the skin or in the mouth or throat, often ulcerates.
+It is a solitary, painless granulomatous mass or nodule on the skin or in the mouth or throat, which often ulcerates.

+Tubero-sarpenginous skin lesions are reddish-brown ulcerated plaques.
 Tubero-nodular skin lesions are red violaceous nodules, partly infiltrated by inflammatory cells, usually solitary or multiple, present on the skin of the upper extremity.

 Eyes: Interstitial keratitis, Anterior and posterior granulomatous or non-granulomatous uveitis, chorioretinitis, retinal vasculitis are seen in the tertiary stage.
-Pain in the eyes, red eyes and blurred vision and visual acuity changes occur.
+Pain in the eyes, red eyes and blurred vision, and visual acuity changes occur.

 Histopathology of Tertiary syphilis.

-Medium sized artery of the legs.
-Violaceous nodules and plaques develop along the artery producing vascular insufficiency.
+Medium-sized artery of the legs.
+Violaceous nodules and plaques develop along the artery, producing vascular insufficiency.

 Large artery.
-The muscles of the middle wall become fragmented, the intima turns wrinkled and the adventitia becomes fibrotic these changes produce an aneurysm.
+The muscles of the middle wall become fragmented, the intima turns wrinkled, and the adventitia becomes fibrotic; these changes produce an aneurysm.

 Tree bark appearance.
 Arteries show skip lesions of areas of fibrosis and unaffected areas and appear as tree bark.